Understanding Trauma in the Body After Birth

 Shame is the internalization of unacknowledged pain.
 It’s what we feel when no one names our trauma, when we’re left alone with our story, when our body is trying to tell the truth but we keep being told to smile and move on.

 You are not weak for struggling.
 You are not broken because your body is holding the score.
 You are reacting exactly the way a nervous system reacts to trauma.
+Counseling for new parents can help reduce this shame by giving you a space where your emotions are normalized, not pathologized.

 Rage, Numbness, Avoidance: These Are Trauma Responses